raynayx/rpxPrj/README.md

 When using openOCD, install openocd server

 ## Windows
-If PowerShell execution is disabled, run:
+- If PowerShell execution is disabled, run:
     `Set-ExecutionPolicy RemoteSigned` in a PowerShell terminal with administrative privilleges
+-

 ## Linux

-Install conda
+- Install conda
-Create conda environment
+- Create conda environment and activate it
-Install invoke
+- Install invoke